ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 ...
 ```

 The `local_` keyword doesn't force stack allocation.
-However, it does weaken
+However, it does weaken `l`
-`l` to local, which prevents `l` from escaping the current region, and as a
+to local, which prevents `l` from escaping the current region, and as a result
-result the compiler might optimize `n :: x` to be stack-allocated in the current
+the compiler _might_ optimize `n :: x` to be stack-allocated in the current
 region.
-However, this is not to be relied upon - you should always use `stack_`
+However, this optimization is not to be relied upon - you should always
-to ensure stack allocation.
+use `stack_` to ensure stack allocation.

 ### Region vs. Scope
 "Region" is a wider concept than "scope", and stack-allocated variables can